-Submitters to NGC UK are required to list a declared value for each collectible in their submission.
+Submitters to CCG UK are required to list a declared value for each collectible in their submission.
 By submitting a collectible and listing a declared value, the submitter agrees that the declared value represents the current fair market value (FMV) of the submitted collectible.
 The declared value must represent the FMV of a genuine collectible of that same issue and variety in the same approximate condition.

 If you do not know the collectible’s current fair market value, you can assign a declared value based on the price you paid for the collectible (if purchased recently), a value you found in a price guide, the price a dealer offered to pay you for the collectible or other reasonable determining method.

 CCG UK does not assign values to collectibles.
 If CCG UK determines that a collectible is undervalued and does not qualify for the tier or services selected, it may adjust the tier and charge the appropriate difference in CGC services, CGC grading and/or CGC services fees based on its determination of the collectible’s current Fair Market Value.
 (Note: CCG UK will adjust the tier even if the collectible is later determined to be not genuine, altered or otherwise ungradable.)
 CCG UK will not, however, change the declared value originally assigned by the submitter.